 ‘Red Bull,’ he says.

 ‘Oh, cool,’ you begin, and search your backpack for a second book of word puzzles before you click.
 ‘Hang on – no, YOUR name.
 YOU.
 Who are YOU, dude?’

 The younger boy is smacking the butt of the can, patting the last sweet droplets into his mouth.

 ‘Your brother, dude.
 I can’t start the lesson til I’m 100 percent sure of his name.
 They gave me this little attendance register I’m supposed to fill out.
 Yo!
 Older Bro!
 Are.
 You.
 Neb-yot?’

-‘He not my brother,’ young Berhanu says quickly, lowering his can and glaring at the couch-king.
+‘He cousin, not brother,’ young Berhanu says quickly, lowering his can and glaring at the couch-king.

 Instantly the older boy, Nebeyat, is on his feet.
 He leans his forehead into yours.
 This guy is huuuge.
 Even though he’s slim, his gravity bends the air.
 Big shoulders.
 Good knuckles.
 A fighter’s body.